I-3-4-10.Erroneously Established Request for Review

 A request for review is “erroneously established” when a record is created in the Appeals Review Processing System (ARPS) and a valid request for review does not exist.
-For example, a claimant may submit correspondence that does not constitute a request for review, but the receiving component establishes an ARPS record.
+For example, another component may establish a record in ARPS when they receive a written correspondence that does not constitute a request for review.
 When it appears a request for review may have been erroneously established in ARPS, Office of Appellate Operations (OAO) staff will develop the issue before taking any further action on the claim(s).

 If the request for review is premature (i.e., the hearing level has not completed its action on the case) and a case was established in ARPS, see the instructions in HALLEX I-3-4-6.

 1. Identifying a Request for Review That May Have Been Erroneously Established

 While not an exhaustive list of examples, OAO staff may need to develop whether a request for review was erroneously established when: